mCodex/react-native-sensitive-info/README.md

 Modern, secure storage for React Native built on Keychain (iOS) and Android Keystore.
 This release focuses on security hardening, TurboModule support, and zero-touch migration from legacy data.

 > [!TIP]
-> Upgrading from `v5.x`?
+> Upgrading from `v5.5.0`?
 Install the new version and keep using the same API.
 Existing secrets are upgraded in-place the next time they are read—no manual migration required.

+> [!WARNING]
+> Looking for the Nitro module build?
+The actively developed release now lives on the `master` branch and ships Nitro by default.
+The `v5.x` line (this branch) stays on the legacy architecture and only receives critical bug fixes.

 ## ✨ Highlights